Osteopathy: hands on therapy

 Osteopathy for children

-Children's osteopaths use very gentle, non-manipulative or cranial osteopathic techniques to treat infants and young children.
+Children's osteopaths use non-manipulative or cranial osteopathic techniques to treat infants and young children.
 These may help in the management of birth stress and problems such as

 In older children, osteopaths are commonly consulted for bumps, bruises, falls, growing pains, sports injuries, bed-wetting, even poor sleep and attention-related issues.